A group of people sitting around a table collaborating.

 By Allison Wyatt

-1. Understand what your organization is trying to achieve.
-This means setting concrete and measurable organization-wide goals that the talent strategy can be designed around to support.
-For example, if your organization is planning on launching a new service or program, the talent team will need clear objectives to build their talent pools around and ensure they are ready to fill new openings as they come up.
+This means setting concrete and measurable organization-wide goals, and designing your talent strategy around them.
+For example, if your organization is planning on launching a new service or program, the talent team will need clear objectives around which to build their talent pools.
+This will ensure your team’s readiness to fill new openings in line with organizational goals and priorities.
+Assess your current bench.

-2. Assess your current bench.
-Do the people in your organization have the skills and experience required to achieve these goals or are you venturing into a new area that requires that you bring new expertise into the organization?
+Do the people in your organization have the skills and experience required to achieve these goals, or are there new areas that require bringing new expertise into the organization?
 Maybe your organization is growing in size and complexity and requires a more sophisticated management skill set.
-The talent team needs to be aware of changes on the horizon in order to be prepared to fill any gaps with new talent or plan for professional development that will prepare staff for the future.
+The talent team needs to be aware of changes on the horizon in order to be prepared to fill any gaps with new talent, or plan for professional development to prepare staff for the future.

-5. Put it all together to inform your talent strategy.
-Once you know what your organization aspires to achieve, what skill gaps exist in your talent pool, and how engaged your staff is, and you have concrete data to refer to, your strategy will become clear.
+Once you know what your organization aspires to achieve, what skill gaps exist in your talent pool, and your staff engagement levels, and you have concrete data to refer to, your strategy will become clear.
 Top talent priorities and areas of urgency will rise to the surface.
 Your job will now be to translate these into concrete goals, initiatives, and actions that the organization can take to advance talent practices.

-When your most important resource is your people, talent strategy is business strategy.
-A good talent strategy can empower your organization to attract top talent, maintain coverage for critical roles, increase employee performance and keep employees engaged leading to improved business performance and more impact on the communities you serve.
-Creating and maintaining a plan to attract, retain and develop talent is an integral part of any organization’s overall strategy, and we’d love to help you develop or optimize yours.
+A good talent strategy can empower your organization to attract top talent, maintain coverage for critical roles, increase employee performance, and keep employees engaged.
+This leads to improved business performance and more impact on the communities you serve.
+Creating and maintaining a plan to attract, retain, and develop talent is an integral part of any organization’s overall strategy, and we’d love to help you develop or optimize yours.
 Reach out to chat with one of Edgility’s Talent Management experts about your talent strategy today!

 Meet the expert: